Tantre Farm CSA Newsletter

 -How to store: Sweetest and best when used within a week when stored in the refrigerator, but can last up to 2 weeks.

-GARLIC (German White): a bulb of several papery white cloves; believed to help in fighting infections, cancer prevention, and bolstering the immune system.
+GARLIC (German White): You will receive the garlic in a net bag mixed with the onions.
+Garlic is a bulb of several papery white cloves; believed to help in fighting infections, cancer prevention, and bolstering the immune system.

 -How to use: Excellent in all cooking; make garlic butter with 1/2 cup of softened butter mashed with four minced cloves of garlic